zhetai/motia/packages/docs/public/llm-docs/tldr-motia-in-3-minutes.mdx.md

 # TLDR - Motia in 3 Minutes

 Got 3 minutes?
-Here’s the scoop on Motia—a code-first framework that powers event-driven workflows, perfect for Generative AI (GenAI).
+Here’s the scoop on Motia - Unified Backend Framework for APIs, Events and AI Agents that powers event-driven workflows, perfect for Generative AI (GenAI).
 We’ll spotlight a real-world win: analyzing customer feedback.

 ## What’s Motia?
 Motia builds scalable, observable workflows without infrastructure headaches.
 Code in JS, TS, or Python, chain it up, and track it live in a visual Workbench.